supriyo-guha/Offensive-Adversary-Simulation-Critical-Infrastructures/README.md

 This repository is intended for:
 - PhD supervisors and research committees
 - Doctoral and postgraduate researchers
-- Cybersecurity researchers studying adversary behavior
+- Cyber Security researchers studying adversary behavior
 - Defensive practitioners seeking attacker-centric insights

 It is **not intended for operational offensive use**.